 An introduction to the biology of amphibians and reptiles.
 Includes an overview of past and current diversity, the use of amphibians and reptiles as model organisms for biological research, the importance of these animals in ecological communities, and issues in conservation and management.
-Prerequisite: 7.5 university credits including at least 2.0 BIOL credits, or permission of instructor.
+Prerequisite: 7.5 university credits including at least 2.0 BIOL credits.